coder-sapient/json-api-document-builder/README.md

 ```

 ### ResourceCache

-`Builder` caches all resolved resources using instance of [ResourceCache](/src/Cache/ResourceCache.php)
+The `Builder` caches all resolved resources using instance of [ResourceCache](/src/Cache/ResourceCache.php)
 There is a basic implementation [InMemoryResourceCache](/src/Cache/InMemoryResourceCache.php).
 If you don't need caching, use [NullableResourceCache](/src/Cache/NullableResourceCache.php).